 The date of a satellite image can be obtained from the original source, namely the image vendor.
 Depending on the image vendor and the software you are using to look for images, you will have to use different methods to see the date on which the image was taken.
-For satellite images from Google Maps you can find the date by opening the village boundary in KLM format in Google Earth Pro (you need to convert the village boundary shapefile into KLM format first), zooming to the village location and looking at the date given for the satellite image in the bottom of the screen.
+For satellite images from Google Maps you can find the date by opening the village boundary shapefile in Google Earth, zooming to the village location and looking at the date given for the satellite image in the bottom of the screen.
 For satellite images from ESRI ArcGIS Imagery, you can find the date of the image by viewing the online image on ArcMap software, selecting the information icon tool and clicking with the tool on the area for which you want to know the image date.
 The information icon tool will open a table showing information about the image, including the date of the image capture.